healthchecks/healthchecks/templates/docs/api.md

     A cron expression defining this check's schedule.

-    If you specify both "timeout" and "schedule" parameters, "timeout" will be ignored and "schedule" will be used.
+    If you specify both `timeout` and `schedule` parameters, SITE_NAME will create a Cron check and ignore the `timeout` value.

     Example for a check running every half-hour: